galactus009/vscodefreepascal/README.md

 # vscodefreepascal
 ```
-place tasks.json inside .vscode directory.
+* Place tasks.json inside .vscode directory.
-Click on Run Task and select one of the four action.
+* Click on Run Task
+* Select one of the four Action(s).
 ```